-The district assigns TA applicants to Job Search. ⊠ Yes □ No
+The district assigns TA applicants to Job Search.

-Applicant Job Search Min.
+X Yes No Applicant Job Search Min.
 Contacts Min.
 Hours Additional Information TANF and SNA MOE 10 20 May be required to participate in supervised job search through weekly individual and group appointments with BCDSS staff by participating in active job search, submitting weekly job logs and attending workshops or Job Clubs.
 SNA Individuals 10 20 May be required to participate in supervised job search through weekly individual and group appointments with BCDSS staff by participating in active job search, submitting weekly job logs and attending workshops or Job Clubs.

 e.
 Does the district assign TA recipients to Job Search?
 If yes, describe the district procedure for Job Search, including the required number of job search contacts and hours per week assigned.
-Also include a description of how often individuals are generally required to report job search outcomes and if activities other than job search are routinely expected:
+Use the "Additional Information" column in the chart below to describe how often individuals are generally required to report job search outcomes and if activities other than job search are routinely expected:

-The district assigns TA recipients to Job Search. \boxtimes Yes
+The district assigns TA recipients to Job Search.